UPPAbaby Cruz V2 Detailed Stroller Review

 Can you use the UPPAbaby Cruz with a newborn?

-Yes, but only with the purchase of an UPPAbaby Cruz bassinet, an UPPAbaby Infant SnugSeat or a car seat compatible with the UPPAbaby Cruz V2.
+Yes, you can use the UPPAbaby Cruz with a newborn, but only with the purchase of an UPPAbaby Cruz bassinet, an UPPAbaby Infant SnugSeat or a car seat compatible with the UPPAbaby Cruz V2.

 What does the UPPAbaby Cruz come with?